murators53/MaterialUI-typescript/README.md

-# with Tailwind  Nike Ecommerse project Typescript and Redux Toolkit
+# with Material UI with Typescript Responsive Project

-## What I Practice

- - `react-touch-carousel` component
- -`tailwind` için `line-clamp`
- - For add cart notifications `react-hot-toast`
- - Lots of tailwind :)

 ### `Screen` </br>